huangpuyuan/courseraTest/README.md

 # courseraTest
-_this repo is  FOR using AngularJS。Also using the Nodejs,Git,NPM。and so on._.
+_this repo is  FOR using AngularJS_:a:._Also using the Nodejs,Git,NPM。and so on._.

 >JS Minification 最小化: <https://javascript-minifier.com/>